 Be prepared, be warm and be comfortable when riding.
 Be aware of the weather forecast, especially the windchill, and dress accordingly.
-See the chart on page 21.
+See the chart on page 20.

 Avoid wearing loose clothing or long scarves, which can become entangled in moving parts and cause serious injury.
-Always wear an approved helmet and eye protection.